architect/arc.codes/public/reference/arc/http.md

 └── package.json
 ```

 Note: The route `/pages/:dateID` corresponding handler deliberately looks a bit weird with the triple `000`.
 This is so you can quickly differentiate URL params from URL parts.
-The Lambda deploy targets follow suit:

-- `testapp-staging-get-pages-000dateID`
-- `testapp-production-get-pages-000dateID`

 ---